Colorado Springs Marijuana Defense Attorney

 The decisions in these states put their local laws at odds with federal ones, which still consider marijuana use a crime.
 Although Colorado has opened up a path to legally enjoying cannabis within its borders, this does not mean that the state has tossed out all of its cannabis laws.

 Marijuana Crime Still Possible In Colorado

 Colorado imposes comprehensive regulations on the cultivation, distribution, and use of marijuana and cannabis.
-Committing a cannabis crime is still entirely possible in Colorado.
+Committing a marijuana crime is still entirely possible in Colorado.

 Recreational Marijuana Use In Colorado: The Limitations.

 We have a surprising number of clients who are unfamiliar with Colorado’s rules and regulations on marijuana possession.
 These are the key legal points you should keep in mind:

-- Possession and use of marijuana is limited to individuals of 21 years of age or older.
+- Possession and personal use of marijuana is limited to individuals of 21 years of age or older.

 - Marijuana can only be legally purchased from licensed retailers.

-- The legal limit for marijuana possession is one ounce per individual.
+- The legal limit for marijuana possession is two ounces per individual.

 - Possession of larger amounts is criminal.
 Marijuana use in public places is prohibited.

 - More than two ounces is a petty offense with a $100 fine.

 - Possession of 2 – 6 ounces is a misdemeanor with a possible 12 month jail term plus a $700 fine.